grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 {{< tutorials/step title="Introduction" >}}

 [Grafana Alerting](https://grafana.com/docs/grafana/latest/alerting/) represents a powerful new approach to systems observability and incident response management.
-While the alerting platform is perhaps best known for it's strong integrations with Prometheus, the system works with numerous popular datasources including InfluxDB.
+While the alerting platform is perhaps best known for its strong integrations with Prometheus, the system works with numerous popular datasources including InfluxDB.
 In this tutorial we will learn how to create Grafana alerts using InfluxDB and the newer Flux query language.
 We will cover five common scenarios from the most basic to the most complex.
 Together, these five scenarios will provide an excellent guide for almost any type of alerting query that you wish to create using Grafana and Flux.

 {{< /tutorials/step >}}
 {{< tutorials/step title="InfluxDB's Query Languages: InfluxQL vs. Flux" >}}